GaragePolitburo/FormSI060719/README.md

 The "Bid" functions enable anyone to put a bid up for any token.
 The token owner may choose to accept the bid, resulting in an exchange of the token for the amount of ether bid.
 Information about whether or not there's a bid on a token, and if so what the bid amount is, can be obtained from `marketBidInfoByIndex(uint256 tokenId)`.

-The "Withdraw" functions handle the withdraw of ether after a transaction.
+The "Withdraw" functions handle the withdrawal of ether after a transaction.
 All money amounts are in wei (1 wei = 1e18 ether)

 Only the token owner (and not other authorized users from the ERC721 section of the code) can put a token up for sale, or accept a bid.